Recovering from Love Addiction: The Power of Choice

 When You Choose To Change The Way You Love… You End The Self-Abandonment… and You Embrace Yourself … You Embrace Your Life.
 What A Gift!

-Simply choose to change the toxic patterns– and you can change your outcomes in your relationships and your life for good.
+Simply choose to change the toxic patterns– and you can change the outcomes in your relationships and your life for good.
 You and only you can choose to make this change.

 If you choose to do nothing about your addictive loving ways, you choose to stay where you are at— which means you also then choose to expect the same or similar outcomes you’ve had in the past.